fortran-lang/benchmarks/poisson2d/README.md

 the same, with the exception of the 100x100 grid C codes, which did nearly a double amount of iterations compared to the rest, for some reason.

-Some thoughts on the code at https://runningcrocodile.fi/articles/pythonperformance.html
+Some thoughts on the code at https://runningcrocodile.fi/articles/pythonperformance.html .
+Also, there was discussion about this problem at Discourse: https://fortran-lang.discourse.group/t/performance-c-vs-fortran/1461 with important contributions from numerous users (Mason, Beliavsky, septc, implicitall, nncarlson, han190 and pmk)